Skip to main content

 • One or more tools: capabilities the model can invoke to ground its response in real-world data.

-There’s no orchestration layer.
+No orchestration layer.
 No multi-step reasoning loop.
-No supervisor agent dispatching tasks to sub-agents.
-The model receives a query, decides whether to use its available tools, and returns a result.
-One call, one response.
+No supervisor dispatching tasks to sub-agents.
+The model receives a query, decides whether to call a tool, and returns a result.
+One pass.

 Tool calling: the core mechanic

-Here’s how it works in practice.
-You send a request to the model and declare a set of tools it’s allowed to use.
-The model reads the prompt, decides whether it needs external information, and if it does, it invokes one of the available tools.
-The tool executes, returns its result, and the model incorporates that result into its final response.
-All of this happens within a single API call.
+The mechanics: you send a request to the model and declare the tools it’s allowed to use.
+The model reads the prompt, judges whether it needs external information, and if so, fires off a tool call.
+The tool executes, hands back its result, and the model folds that result into its final answer.
+All within a single API call.

 User LLM Gemini 2.5 Flash Tool Google Maps 1. query 2. tool call 3. results 4. response The model receives the query, calls Google Maps for real-world data, and synthesises a grounded response.
 One call.
 One response.
 No orchestration.

 The tools themselves can be anything: a search engine, a database lookup, a calculator, a mapping service, a code interpreter.
-What matters is that the model knows the tool is available and can choose to use it when the task calls for it.
+What matters is that the model knows they exist and can choose when to use them.

 When is this enough?

-This might sound too simple to be useful, but that’s precisely the point.
-Many real-world tasks are atomic: they don’t require iterative reasoning or coordination between multiple models.
-They just need an LLM that can reach out to an external data source and fold that information into its answer.
+Many real-world tasks are atomic.
+They don’t need iterative reasoning or coordination between multiple models.
+They just need an LLM that can grab data from an external source and fold it into its answer.

-Think of tasks like looking up a product review, checking the weather, converting a currency, or verifying a fact.
-These are all single-turn problems where the model’s reasoning ability plus one well-placed tool call produces a complete, grounded answer.
+Looking up a product review.
+Checking the weather.
+Converting a currency.
+Verifying a fact.
+All single-turn problems where the model’s reasoning plus one well-placed tool call produces a complete, grounded answer.

-In future posts, we’ll explore more sophisticated patterns: reflection loops, multi-agent systems, and beyond.
-But every agentic architecture builds on the foundation we’re laying here.
+We’ll explore more sophisticated patterns in later posts (reflection loops, multi-agent systems, and beyond).
+But every agentic architecture sits on the foundation we’re building here.

 The project

-To make this concrete, let’s build a tiny interactive agent.
-You start a chat session, tell it the name of a place and a postcode, and it tells you whether the place is any good, grounded in real Google Maps data.
+Let’s make this concrete.
+We’ll build a tiny interactive agent.
+You start a chat session, give it the name of a place and a postcode, and it tells you whether the place is any good, grounded in real Google Maps data.

-The agent runs via Google’s Agent Development Kit (ADK), which handles the conversation loop, tool invocation, and response synthesis for you.
+The agent runs via Google’s Agent Development Kit (ADK), which handles the conversation loop, tool invocation, and response synthesis.
 All you do is define the agent and its tools.

-The entire thing is 42 lines of TypeScript.
+The whole thing is 42 lines of TypeScript.

-Try it out: click Run to see what happens behind the scenes when the agent runs:
+Click Run to watch what happens behind the scenes when the agent fires:

 $